-Even though the Western world have already celebrated Easter, according to Orthodox tradition in 2016 Easter is observed on May, 1.
+Even though the Western world has already celebrated Easter, according to Orthodox tradition in 2016 Easter is observed on May, 1.
 There are some similarities in observing the holiday in both cultures but there are also a lot of significant differences that will surprise you.
 Here are some interesting facts about Orthodox Easter you didn’t know:

 - In Russian & Ukrainian Orthodox tradition Easter is called Pascha.